listumps/wine_themes/README.md

 ### Applying an original theme

-You can always do this by means of running [winecfg](https://wiki.winehq.org/Winecfg) GUI configuration tool and going to 'Desktop Integration' tab.
+You can always apply any of the original themes listed in the [description](#Description) by means of running [winecfg](https://wiki.winehq.org/Winecfg) GUI configuration tool and going to 'Desktop Integration' tab.

 ## Acknowledgments